 Hume City Council, Victoria

-The inaugural Corporal Cameron Baird VC MG Memorial Awards were established by Hume City Council to recognise the legacy of Corporal Cameron Baird VC MG, a Hume local and national hero who passed away in 2013.They are intended to encourage young people to be like Corporal Cameron Baird to strive to be the best they can be.
+The Corporal Cameron Baird VC MG Memorial Awards were established by Hume City Council to recognise the legacy of Corporal Cameron Baird VC MG, a Hume local and national hero who passed away in 2013.They are intended to encourage young people to be like Corporal Cameron Baird to strive to be the best they can be.
 This is a bi-annual award.

 The two winners of the inaugural awards were announced at a formal ceremony on Wednesday 22 April 2015.